ovidiuch/flatris/README.md

 The game panel contains:

-- The next Tetrimono to be inserted
+- The next Tetromino to be inserted
-- The score and lines cleared
+- The score and number of lines cleared
-- Start or pause/resume controls
+- Start, pause or resume control

 It is displayed on the right side of the game.